 Consider ordinary things from a new perspective.
-Watch this video of animals drinking water: https://thekidshouldseethis.com/post/animalsdrinking-water-underwater-bucket-cam-field-lab-texas
+Watch this video of animals drinking water: https://thekidshouldseethis.com/post/animals-drinking-water-underwater-bucket-cam-field-lab-texas

-- How is the perspective different from how you would observe the typical way animals drink water? - What are other activities that would look different if you viewed them in a new way?

-Create a simple drawing.
+- How is the perspective different from what you would typically see if you watch animals drink water? - What are some other activities that would look different if you viewed them in a new way? - Make a simple drawing.
 Find a mirror and hold it so that you can view the drawing you made.

-- How is this perspective different from looking at the drawing directly? - What careers require workers to view things from multiple perspectives?
+How is this perspective different from looking at the drawing directly? - What careers require workers to view things from multiple perspectives?